JeanPerriault/nut-1/README.md

 ### Hardware Compatibility List

-The <<HCL,Hardware Compatibility List>> is available in the source directory ('nut-X.Y.Z/data/driver.list'), and is generally distributed with packages.
+The HCL - Hardware Compatibility List - is available in the source directory ('nut-X.Y.Z/data/driver.list'), and is generally distributed with packages.

 For example, it is available on Debian systems as: